Laughter: Structure and anatomy

-A normal laugh has the structure of "ha-ha-ha" or "ho-ho-ho".
+The forms of laughter are highly varied.
+Many laughs consist of sequences of bursts, such as ha-ha-ha or ho-ho-ho-ho.
+In extended laughter, several such bouts (burst sequences) may occur, often interleaved with loud inhalations.
+Recent research has detailed aspects of the phonetic structure of laughter, especially as it occurs in interaction.
+While produced using the same vocal tract anatomy as speech, the phonetics and prosody of laughter differs from that of speech in many ways, such as usually having higher pitch.
+Laughed speech is also common, as in the example at right.

+Not every imaginable laugh actually occurs.
 It is unnatural, and one is physically unable, to have a laugh structure of "ha-ho-ha-ho".
 The usual variations of a laugh most often occur in the first or final note in a sequence- therefore, "ho-ha-ha" or "ha-ha-ho" laughs are possible.
 Normal note durations with unusually long or short "inter-note intervals" do not happen due to the result of the limitations of our vocal cords.
 This basic structure allows one to recognize a laugh despite individual variants.

 It has also been determined that eyes moisten during laughter as a reflex from the tear glands.

 Negative aspects

 Laughter is not always a pleasant experience and is associated with several negative phenomena.
 Excessive laughter can lead to cataplexy, and unpleasant laughter spells, excessive elation, and fits of laughter can all be considered negative aspects of laughter.
-Unpleasant laughter spells, or "sham mirth," usually occur in people who have a neurological condition, including patients with pseudobulbar palsy, multiple sclerosis and Parkinson's disease.
+Unpleasant laughter spells, or "sham mirth", usually occur in people who have a neurological condition, including patients with pseudobulbar palsy, multiple sclerosis and Parkinson's disease.
 These patients appear to be laughing out of amusement but report that they are feeling undesirable sensations "at the time of the punch line".

 Excessive elation is a common symptom associated with bipolar disorder psychoses and mania/hypomania.
 Those with schizophrenic psychoses seem to experience the opposite—they do not understand humor or get any joy out of it.
 A fit describes an abnormal time when one cannot control the laughter or one's body, sometimes leading to seizures or a brief period of unconsciousness.
 Some believe that fits of laughter represent a form of epilepsy.